 Based on your medical history, physical exam, and multiple tests (including specialized tests), our doctors can identify antibodies against thyroid tissue to diagnose thyroid disorders.
 In addition, blood tests can measure levels of thyroid hormone production.
 Once we have the results of your diagnostic tests, we can determine the best thyroid treatment.

-Please make an appointment with one of our thyroid specialist in Midtown Manhattan or Upper East Side.
-Your symptoms and signs should always be evaluated by your physician for an accurate diagnosis and treatment plan to be formed.
-Our primary care doctors, internal medicine and hypothyroidism treatment specialists look forward to meeting you!
+Please make an appointment with one of our thyroid specialists in Midtown Manhattan or Upper East Side.
+Your physician should always evaluate your symptoms and signs for an accurate diagnosis and treatment plan to be formed.
+Our primary care doctors, internal medicine, and hypothyroidism treatment specialists look forward to meeting you!